PhD Handbook

 Chair and Members

-The dissertation committee serves as the Oral Comprehensive Exam Committee and the Final Dissertation Defense Committee.
+The Dissertation Committee serves as the Comprehensive Oral Exam Committee and the Final Dissertation Defense Committee.
 Following are requirements of Graduate Studies oral exam committee composition policy:

-1. Doctoral committees are composed of at least four voting members.
+- Doctoral committees are composed of at least four (4) voting members.
 This is the minimum requirement.
 Individual schools, the College, or individual units and programs may set higher minimum.

-2. While committee membership should be determined in consultation with the student, graduate units have the final determination on questions of committee membership.
+- While committee membership should be determined in consultation with the student, graduate units have the final determination on questions of committee membership.

-3. All committee members must be members of the Graduate Faculty authorized to serve on doctoral exams.
+- All committee members must be members of the Graduate Faculty authorized to serve on doctoral exams.

-4. The committee chair must be authorized to chair doctoral examinations.
+- The committee chair must be authorized to chair doctoral examinations.

-5. The majority of committee members must be tenured or tenure-track faculty in the candidate’s unit or program of study.
+- The majority of committee members must be tenured or tenure-track faculty in the candidate’s unit or program of study.

 Tenured and tenure-track faculty who are appointed as courtesy faculty within a program or unit are considered to be faculty of that program or unit, for the purposes of committee composition

-As long as this majority requirement is met, additional committee members may be, but need not be, a member of the candidate’s unit or program.
+As long as this majority requirement is met, additional committee members may be, but need not be, a member of the candidate’s unit or program. - One member must meet the requirements for serving as the Graduate Studies Representative (GSR) as outlined in the GSR policy.

 As long as the conditions above are met, the committee may include more than four members.